 The sales stack is the technology you use behind the scenes to manage and grow your sales team and sales in general.

 I’m not sure there are too many software suites that have the depth, flexibility, and coverage offered by Salesforce.com, Inc. In my opinion, Salesforce is the only credible all-in-one sales tool.
 Yes, it is slightly more expensive than some of the other products, but you get what you pay for (in addition, you can also do your sales team quotes through Salesforce, more on that below).

-Should you decide not to implement Salesforce, you need to make sure that whatever technology you use, it includes integration with the following:
+Should you decide not to implement Salesforce, you need to make sure that whatever technology you use such as sales commission software, includes integration with the following:

 CPQ –Configure, price, quote (sales team quotes) –Many CPQ products integrate with Salesforce, and Salesforce owns SteelBrick, which means it’s on the Salesforce platform.